 Important Voyage Logistics:

 This trip commences in the historic port of Louisbourg (Cape Breton).
-Access is via Sydney (Nova Scotia).
+Access is via Sydney (Nova Scotia), 25 to 35 minutes away.
 It is recommended that you arrive in either Sydney or Louisbourg at least one day prior to the scheduled voyage departure date.
-Group transfers from Sydney to Louisbourg are included the day before and the day of embarkation.
+Group transfers from Sydney to Louisbourg are included the day of embarkation.

 A range of guided bike excursion options are available.
 Bikes, helmets, high visibility vests, and guides are included.